Please login first

 S5.
 Shared Responsibility in Resource Use and Impact Generation;

 S6.
-Environmental Economics, Circular Economy.
+Ecological, Environmental and Circular Economy.

 This conference will be organized as an online event in order to enable participation from all over the world, with no restrictions related to travel effort and expenditure.
 Furthermore, active participation and attendance in this online conference are free of charge.
 We extend our warmest welcome to you as participants or attendees of this virtual conference.
 We hope you can share this enthusiasm and help us to make this first Environments online conference a success.